Back to school: How you can support students and teachers during the pandemic - KRDO

 Similarly, the National Digital Inclusion Alliance offers a list of current providers with discounted rates for eligible families.
 Listed offers are less than $20 a month with no installation fees.

-Right now, CompUDopt has programs in Chicago, Corpus Christi, Dallas, Fort Worth, Galveston, Houston, Midland, San Antonio, Los Angeles, New Orleans, and Washington, DC.
+Comp-U-Dopt has programs in Chicago, Los Angeles, New Orleans, Washington, DC and several Texas cities (Corpus Christie, Dallas, Fort Worth, Galveston, Houston, San Antonio and Midland).

 Contributions to Digital Wish provide mobile hotspots to make education accessible everywhere.
 The organization is on a mission to connect one million students to mobile wifi.
 Digital Wish accepts technology hardware donations which get “responsibly recycled” with proceeds going toward the purchase of hotspots.